annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 While it's important to understand how locks work, it's better to use concurrent data structures rather than roll your own locking solution.
 For example, if you create a thread for each incoming connection, you might run out of processors, and it's a perfect attack vector for a DoS.
 Better is to create a thread pool of a certain size (e.g. approximately same number of threads as processors for computation intensive tasks, or perhaps twice as many threads as processers for IO-intensive tasks).
 If more requests are active, they will be queued until a thread becomes free; so we won't grind to a halt – and we also won't incur the cost of starting a new thread for each request.

-### An example of how we might speed something up by parallelising
+### An example

+Throughout the book, we return to the same example of how we might speed something up by parallelising.
 The example is counting words in an XML dump of Wikipedia, using the producer-consumer pattern.
 The producer produces the pages from the XML dump.
 The consumer consumes those pages and counts the words.

 The producer is very quick.
 So to speed things up, we could parallelise the consumer.
 However, if we are going to do that, we need to find a way to synchronize access to the counts map.